1. Create a feature branch

 Overview

 This guide covers the essential commands and workflows for developing CDK infrastructure on your local machine before pushing to CI/CD.
-Everything runs through Projen-generated npm scripts, so the same commands work locally and in your pipelines.
+Everything runs through Projen-generated pnpm scripts, so the same commands work locally and in your pipelines.

 Daily development cycle